TL;DR

 - You made capital gains

-Most directors with companies have dividend income, which means most of you need to file.
-If you're unsure, file anyway.
-The downside of filing when you didn't strictly need to is zero.
+When in doubt, file anyway.
+The downside of filing when you did not strictly need to is zero.
 The downside of not filing when you should have is £100 minimum.

 What to Include in Your Return